Finnish employee posted overseas

 We recommend that you contact the Finnish Centre for Pensions or the Social Insurance Institution (Kela) before sending your employee to the foreign country.
 They will tell you whether your employee remains covered by the Finnish social security system during the assignment.
 If yes, you must continue to pay the contributions in Finland.

 If the six-month rule is applied, the base of the health insurance contribution is the amount confirmed by the social insurance institutions for this purpose (called vakuutuspalkka; försäkringslön).
-To cover the insured person’s health insurance contribution, you must withhold an amount known as the “minimum withholding” on your employee's pay (at the rate of 2.01% (2015)).
+To cover the insured person’s health insurance contribution, you must withhold an amount known as the “minimum withholding” on your employee's pay.

 We recommend that you contact the tax authorities of the foreign country where your employee works.
 This may be especially useful in the case of building and construction work, and for any long-term contracts or assignments.